About University at Albany:

 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Governor's Office of Employee Relations at (518) 474-6988 or via email at firstname.lastname@example.org.

 THE UNIVERSITY AT ALBANY IS AN EO/AA/IRCA/ADA EMPLOYER

 - Cover letter stating all the required minimum qualifications and any of the applicable preferred qualifications

-Note: After submitting your resume/CV, the subsequent pages give you instructions for uploading additional documents (i.e. cover letter etc.).
+Note: After submitting your resume, the subsequent pages give you instructions for uploading additional documents (i.e. cover letter etc.).

 See the FAQ for using our online system.
 Please contact us if you need assistance applying through this website.

 Returning Applicants - Login to your UAlbany Careers Account to check your completed application.